MannLabs/scPortrait/docs_source/pages/pipeline/segmentation.rst

     1. the possibility to segment images larger than the available memory the segmentation of images
     2. the parallelized segmentation of shards over mutiple threads to better utilize the available hardware

-To determine how many shards should be generated, the user specifies the maximum number of pixels that can be allocated to one shard via the configuration file (``shard_size``).
-SPARCSpy then dynamically calculates a so-called `sharding plan` which splits the input image into the minimum number of equally sized shards.
+To determine how many shards should be generated, the user specifies the maximum number of pixels that can be allocated to one shard via the configuration file (``shard_size``). scPortrait then dynamically calculates a so-called `sharding plan` which splits the input image into the minimum number of equally sized shards.
 If desired, the user can also specify a pixel overlap (``overlap_px``) which determines how far the shards should overlap.
 This can be useful to ensure that cells which are located on the border between two shards are still fully segmented.

 The :func:`ShardedSegmentation <scportrait.pipeline.segmentation.ShardedSegmentation>` class then segments each of the calculated shards individually using the designated number of parallel processes (``threads``).
 The intermediate segmentation results from each shard are saved to disk  before proceeding with the next shard.
 This ensures that memory usage during the segmentation process is kept to a minimum as only the required data to calculate the current shard segmentation are retained in memory.